dullhunk/cdyf/decoding.md

 There are patterns, or anti-patterns, I've spotted in trying to understand and decode problems students have coding their future.
 This chapter describes them, maybe you'll recognise some of them in yourself or your peers.

 ## What you will learn

+In this chapter you will learn

+* Identify patterns and
+* Decode your future
 ## Coding your future